c0deZ3R0/go-sync-kit/example/README.md

-# Go Sync Kit Example
+# Go Sync Kit Basic Example

+This is the basic example that demonstrates the core features of Go Sync Kit.
+It provides a foundation for building more complex event synchronization systems and serves as a starting point for exploring advanced features.

-This example demonstrates a real-time event synchronization system with a live monitoring dashboard.
-It showcases various features of the Go Sync Kit, including event synchronization, real-time monitoring, and metrics collection.
+This example implements a real-time event synchronization system with a live monitoring dashboard, showcasing the fundamental capabilities of Go Sync Kit including basic event synchronization, monitoring, and metrics collection.

 ![Dashboard Screenshot](dashboard.png)